Outline of physical science: History

 History of physical science – history of the branch of natural science that studies non-living systems, in contrast to the life sciences.
 It in turn has many branches, each referred to as a "physical science", together called the "physical sciences".
 However, the term "physical" creates an unintended, somewhat arbitrary distinction, since many branches of physical science also study biological phenomena (organic chemistry, for example).
 The four main branches of physical science are astronomy, physics, chemistry, and the Earth sciences, which include meteorology and geology.
-There are also a number of others which have become important in the twenty-first such as materials science and computer science.
+There are also a number of others which have become important in the 21st century such as materials science and computer science.